gradle/gradle/architecture-standards/README.md

 Our aim is to keep the process lightweight and approachable.

-For this reason we adopt a [Light Markdown ADR template](0001-use-architectural-decision-records.md#format).
+For this reason we adopt a [lightweight Markdown ADR template](0001-use-architectural-decision-records.md#format).